 Another version is that the word “taco” came from Mexican silver miners in the 18th century.
 These miners used the term to describe the paper-wrapped loads they used to excavate ore.
 The loads were pieces of paper wrapped with gunpowder.
 Thus, the filling of the loads resembled tacos.

-These practices laid the foundation for the modern taco that we know and love today.
+For the modern taco, these ancient practices laid the foundation, that we know and love today.

 Lastly, some historians suggest that the taco gained popularity in Mexico in the 19th century.
 Vendors in Mexican markets offered customers a variety of fillings wrapped in tortillas.